 NPHS organizes annual fundraisers, writes grants, builds corporate and university partnerships, and solicits private donations.

 We welcome fresh ideas regarding strategic support and long-term planning, so we would love to see some new faces at our meetings.

 - Language and reading interventions for those students needing extra help in these areas

-- Provide teacher and classroom support including books, materials, equipment, and teacher appreciation events
+- Provide teacher and classroom support including professional development, STEAM materials, classroom supplies, and teacher appreciation events

 - Provide support for extracurricular activities such as ISEE test prep courses and Debate league